zulip/zulip/templates/zerver/help/import-from-hipchat.md

 1. Upgrade to the latest version to ensure you have the latest updates to the HipChat export dashboard.

-1. Log in at the domain name configured for your Hipchat Server.
+1. Log in at the domain name configured for your HipChat Server.

 1. Click on **Server Admin > Export**.